eclemmon/from_elemental/README.md

 ![Alt text](readme_images/main_score_gui_2.png)

-Once the main score GUI progresses past the 1st section, players can begin to play and can click on the NEXT CELL button to receive assigned cells at random.
+Once the main score GUI progresses past the 3rd section, players can begin call for assigned cells based on the instructions provided at the top of this README.

 ## Tutorials for Each Setting Configuration